Sikaiana/ref_ethics/README.md

 #### Usage

-Either download & run the script `run_ethics`, or run the following code.
-When you have list of DOIs:
+Download the database (‘DAFNEE.csv’) and the functions (‘ethics_functions.py’) before either running the script `run_ethics` or the following code.
+When you have a list of DOIs:

 ``` r
 from ethics_functions import *